ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 ### Our response:

-The above information is correct, but what deserves clarification are the related comments that continue below.
+The above information is correct, but what deserves clarification are the related comments that continue in the next part.

 ### The second and third paragraphs of this section read: